MvRens/Tapeti/docs/introduction.rst

 The author shamelessly plugs `RabbitMetaQueue <https://github.com/PsychoMark/RabbitMetaQueue>`_, which will probably be integrated into Tapeti at one point.

-Furthermore there are no unit tests yet.
+Furthermore there are hardly any unit tests yet.
 This will require a bit more decoupling in the lower levels of the Tapeti code.